helinozge/Wine-preferences/README.md

 ## Executive Summary

-This analysis of Spanish red wine consumer behavior reveals that price, age, and acidity are the primary drivers of consumer preference and wine ratings.
+This analysis of Spanish wine consumer behavior reveals that age and acidity are the primary drivers of consumer preference and wine ratings.
 Among four tested hypotheses:

 + Preference for specific regions was not supported — no single region consistently outperformed others in sales or ratings.
 + Higher-priced wines performed significantly better in both sales and average rating, confirming the premiumization trend.